modding-guide

 </ModOps>

-We now have the type of action we want to do (Replace) we have the right GUID of the object we want to change, and last we need the correct path to the nested property of the chosen object.
-And this is where the original assets.xml from the game comes in.
+We now have the type of action we want to do (Replace) we have the right GUID of the object we want to change, and last we need the correct path to the nested property of the chosen object where the productivity boost is defined.
+And this is where the original assets.xml from the game could come in, but we also have the a1800.net website.
+If we click through on the result of feras, we also get the overview of the asset of Feras.

 <Asset>